tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 Also replaces classes with low occurrences with the value 'other' in order to prevent too high cardinality.
 Categorical features are defined as all columns whose dtype.kind not in 'ifu'.
-Will raise an error if it encounters missing values or unknown categories when transforming.
+Will raise an error if it encounters missing values or unknown classes when transforming.
 The encoder is fitted only on the training set to avoid data leakage.
 See [Encoder](../data_cleaning/encoder.md) for a description of the parameters.
 </div>
 <br />

-<a name="ATOMRegressor-outliers"></a>
+<a name="outliers"></a>
 <pre><em>method</em> <strong style="color:#008AB8">outliers</strong>(strategy='drop', max_sigma=3, include_target=False)
 <div align="right"><a href="https://github.com/tvdboom/ATOM/blob/master/atom/atom.py#L447">[source]</a></div></pre>
 <div style="padding-left:3%">